wes-pro/runbook/README.md

 Add `-d` to enable detailed logging.

-If you want password protection (and you **really need it** when connected to public network) then catalog create subdirectory and file `.streamlit/secrets.toml` under working RunBook directory and put this inside:
+If you want password protection (and you **really need it** when connected to public network) then catalog create file `~/.streamlit/secrets.toml` and put this inside:
 ```shell
 password = "your password"
 ```